Three hiking trails in the Santerno Valley

 The trail takes you from the old centre of Casalfiumanese, in Parco di Villa Manusardi, to the site of Luca Ghini’s birthplace and home.
 Ghini, a pioneering botanist, founded the world’s first university botanical garden.
 This is a clearly marked CAI (Club Alpino Italiano) trail (follow sign marked SLG); the CAI Imola website provides all the info you need for this route.
 The recent floods affected the area and the path is not fully open.

-• La Vena del Gesso Romagnola Borgo Tossignano
+• Second stop - La Vena del Gesso Romagnola Borgo Tossignano

 CAI trail 705 takes you into the Parco Regionale della Vena del Gesso Romagnola (Vena del Gesso Romagnola Regional Park).
 In 2022 the park became an official UNESCO World Heritage Site candidate.